milvus-io/milvus/docs/design_docs/proxy.md

 completed on pChan.
 The channelsTimeTicker collects timestamp information mainly depends on this method.
 The awakened coroutine reduces the timestamp result and sends the final timestamp result back to the RootCoord.

 taskScheduler is also responsible for collecting the results of search requests.
-For each search request, when the proxy writes the request to the DqRequestChannel, it will attach the ReqID, and the query nodes will also bring the ReqID back when writing the search result back to the DqResultChannel. taskScheduler will start a background coroutine to consume search result from DqResultChannel, and then distribute messages according to the ReqID in it.
+For each search request, when Proxy writes the request to the DqRequestChannel, it will attach the ReqID, and the query nodes will also bring the ReqID back when writing the search result back to the DqResultChannel. taskScheduler will start a background coroutine to consume search result from DqResultChannel, and then distribute messages according to the ReqID in it.
 When several results of